dreamcatcher-tech/network/Inbox/2024-04-23 1139 home chain format.md

 Can do the same thing for sharing repos between users.

 Asking to provision home automatically does the sync for you, as a new user.

+Should session chain be set by system as to what it will be for all users ?